Jernaya: Geography

-Jernaya is located 17 km from Saida, and 57 km from Beirut.
+Jernaya is located 17 km from Saida, 22 km from jezzine, and 57 km from Beirut.
 It is administratively part of the caza (Arabic: qada) of Jezzine.
 It is separated by a valley to the South from the governorate of Nabatiye.
 It has a surface area of 231 hectares.

-Jernaya is completely surrounded by Muslim Shia villages, except for the Maronite town of Kfar Chelal.
-It borders the villages of Kfar Beit, Kfar Melki, and Kfar Fila.
+Jernaya is completely surrounded by Muslim Shia villages, except for the Maronite town of Kfar Chelal and Sarba.
+It borders the villages of Kfar chelal, Kfar Melki, Sarba and Kfar Fila.

 Being 460 m above sea level, Jernaya has a mild Mediterranean mountainous climate (slightly cooler than Saida).
 On rare occasions, snowfall can occur between the months of December to February, however it usually melts within 24 hours.

+The town is fed by drinking water from the Tassi spring project and an artesian well.

 Demographics

+In 2014, Christians made up 98.88% of registered voters in Jernaya.
+88.48% of the voters were Maronite Catholics.

 Jernaya's inhabitants are almost exclusively Maronite Catholics, with a Greek Catholic minority.
 Most villagers only live in Jernaya during the summer, and have jobs in neighboring Saida or Beirut.

 As the Lebanese government has not conducted a census since 1932, there is no official data on the population of any Lebanese city.
 According to the 2017 electoral roll (which only include people aged 21+), there are 1,390 voters: